ewamatejko/learing_sql/README.md

 -- DATE --

 -- ISSUE 1: Produce a timestamp for 1 a.m. on the 31st of August 2012
+-- TIMESTAMP (date+time), CAST
 /*
 Produce a timestamp for 1 a.m. on the 31st of August 2012.
 */
+SELECT '2012-08-31 01:00:00' ::TIMESTAMP;

+-- NOTE: The CAST() function converts a value (of any type) into the specified datatype.

 -- ISSUE 2: Subtract timestamps from each other
+-- INTERVAL (BETWEEN TIMESTAMPS)
 /*
 Find the result of subtracting the timestamp '2012-07-30 01:00:00' from the timestamp '2012-08-31 01:00:00' */
+SELECT TIMESTAMP '2012-08-31 01:00:00' - TIMESTAMP '2012-07-30 01:00:00' AS interval;

--- ISSUE 3: Generate a list of all the dates in October 2012 /*
+-- ISSUE 3: Generate a list of all the dates in October 2012 -- GENERATE_SERIES
+/*
 Produce a list of all the dates in October 2012.
 They can be output as a timestamp (with time set to midnight) or a date.
 */
+SELECT GENERATE_SERIES (timestamp '2012-10-01', timestamp '2012-10-31', interval '1 day') AS list_dates;

+-- NOTE:  GENERATE_SERIES: This function allows you to generate a list of dates or numbers, specifying a start, an end, and an increment value

--- ISSUE 4: Get the day of the month from a timestamp /*
+-- ISSUE 4: Get the day of the month from a timestamp -- EXTRACT (TIMESTAMP TO INTEGER)
+/*
 Get the day of the month from the timestamp '2012-08-31' as an integer.
 */
+SELECT EXTRACT (day FROM timestamp '2012-08-31');

--- ISSUE 5: Work out the number of seconds between timestamps /*
+-- ISSUE 5: Work out the number of seconds between timestamps -- EXTRACT EPOCH
+/*
 Work out the number of seconds between the timestamps '2012-08-31 01:00:00' and '2012-09-02 00:00:00' */
+SELECT EXTRACT (EPOCH FROM (TIMESTAMP '2012-09-02 00:00:00' - '2012-08-31 01:00:00'));

+-- NOTE: EXTRACT EPOCH -Extracting the epoch converts an interval or timestamp into a number of seconds

 -- ISSUE 6: Work out the number of days in each month of 2012 /*
 For each month of the year in 2012, output the number of days in that month.
 Format the output as an integer column containing the month of the year, and a second column containing an interval data type.
 */

 -- ISSUE 7: Work out the number of days remaining in the month /*